pkamb/PowerKey/README.md

 ## Frequently Asked Questions

-#### But my Macbook has an Eject key!

-The Eject key has been replaced by Power on the newer Macbook Pro and Macbook Air models that do not feature an optical drive.

-Your laptop's metal Power button (in the chassis) will actually work with this app, but it's up to you to decide if that's desirable.

-PowerKey does not currently support remapping the Eject key.

-#### I'm using OS X 10.9 Mavericks, and my Mac immediately goes to Sleep.

-Apple changed the way the Power key works in OS X 10.9.
-The key now puts the computer to sleep.

-You will need to run an additional command to return the Power key to pre-Mavericks behavior.

-Please see the section ["Additional steps for OS X 10.9 Mavericks"](https://github.com/pkamb/PowerKey#additional-steps-for-os-x-109-mavericks) for more information.

 #### Pressing the Power key doesn't always work.

-Apple has made "dangerous" keys such as Caps-Lock and Power somewhat harder to accidentally press:
+Apple has made mode-switching keys such as Caps-Lock and Power somewhat harder to accidentally press:

  > [Mac Notebooks: Caps Lock modified to reduce accidental activation](http://support.apple.com/kb/ht1192)

 You must *firmly* press the key for half-a-tick longer than a normal keypress for it to be recognized.

-We are [working on removing this delay](https://github.com/tekezo/NoEjectDelay/issues/1), but it may not be possible.
+#### The display is turning off!

+PowerKey doesn't modify the behavior of *holding* the power key.

+Depending on how long you hold the power key, this may result in your display turning off, the computer going to sleep, or a forced shutdown.

+When using PowerKey, be sure to only press the power key with a firm, hard tap.

+#### But my MacBook has an Eject key!

+The Eject key has been replaced by a Power key on the newer Macbook, Macbook Pro, and Macbook Air models that do not feature an optical drive.

+But PowerKey **does** work with the Eject key as well, so you're in luck.

+Your laptop's metal Power button (in the chassis) will actually work with this app as well, but it's up to you to decide if that's desirable.

+#### I'm using OS X 10.9 Mavericks, and my Mac immediately goes to Sleep.

+In OS X 10.9 Mavericks, tapping the power key *immediately* puts the computer to sleep.

+This behavior has been corrected in later versions of OS X, so please take the time to upgrade from Mavericks if possible.

+If using Mavericks, you will need to run an additional command to enable PowerKey.

+Please see the section ["Additional steps for OS X 10.9 Mavericks"](https://github.com/pkamb/PowerKey#additional-steps-for-os-x-109-mavericks) for more information.

 ## Support